anilbk10/anilbk10/README.md

 - 👋 Hi, I’m @anilbk10
 - 👀 I’m interested in development
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning about AWS and cloud computing.
 - 💞️ I’m looking to collaborate on project
 - 📫 How to reach me abk33916@gmail.com